 - a repeatable and reproduceable risk assessment.
-If the risk factors are considered fairly uncertain and within some wide value range or not sufficiently precise, further iterations of the risk assessment are performed involving additionally gathered or detailed information and a more in-depth assessment in order to reduce uncertainty and increase precision; - a thorough review of those risks proposed to be conditionally acceptable that is performed by the accountable manager or, in the case of design organisations, by the head of the design organisation, or delegated person(s) who may impose additional conditions for the risk retention, including risk treatment measure and the timeline for its implementation; - strict monitoring of the key risk indicators that includes a defined, reliable detection of the potentially evolving risk materialisation; - an incident response scheme is in place with reactive measures that are triggered by detection mechanisms in order to immediately contain the consequences, in particular, for risk scenarios involving a high severity level.
+If the risk factors are considered fairly uncertain and within some wide value range or not sufficiently precise, further iterations of the risk assessment are performed involving additionally gathered or detailed information and a more in-depth assessment in order to reduce uncertainty and increase precision; - a thorough review of those risks proposed to be conditionally acceptable that is performed by the accountable manager or delegated person(s) who may impose additional conditions for the risk retention, including risk treatment measure and the timeline for its implementation; - strict monitoring of the key risk indicators that includes a defined, reliable detection of the potentially evolving risk materialisation; - an incident response scheme is in place with reactive measures that are triggered by detection mechanisms in order to immediately contain the consequences, in particular, for risk scenarios involving a high severity level.

-Note: As detailed in NIST SP-800 Rev.1, repeatability refers to the ability to repeat the assessment in the future, in a manner that is consistent with and hence comparable to prior assessments -enabling the organisation to identify trends.
+Note: As detailed in NIST SP-800 Rev.1, repeatability refers to the ability to repeat the assessment in the future, in a manner that is consistent with and hence comparable to prior assessments - enabling the organisation to identify trends.
 Therefore, a risk assessment process can be classified as 'repeatable' when under similar conditions an entity or a person delivers consistent results.